Divyanshu1331/ML-Projects-Undergrad/07-CIFAR10-Object-Classifier/README.md

 ---

 ## 📷 Sample Prediction
-Enter the path of the Image: /content/drive/MyDrive/CIFAR-10/Indigo_Airplane.jpg
+Enter the path of the Image: Gave the path of an airplane image

 Output:

 Predicted Class: airplane ✈️
 Confidence: 98.9%